benearnthof/MLPapers/Why Transformers Are Sparse and What to Do About It.md

 CIFAR-10 trained with full attention
 	Passing in image data should be straight forward.
-	We flatten images into sequences of 1024 pixels
+	We flatten images into sequences of 3072 bytes https://github.com/kentaroy47/vision-transformers-cifar10
-	The only tricky part is dealing with 3 color channels per pixel https://github.com/kentaroy47/vision-transformers-cifar10
 	Modern Vision Transformers use Patch embeddings of course Sparse Transformers Paper trains a 128 layer network with full attention with autoregressive masking.